arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 * filter documents based on AQL boolean expressions and functions
 * sort the resultset based on how closely each document matched the filter

-A concept of JSON value 'analysis' that is meant to break up a given value into a set of sub-values internally tied together by metadata which influences both the filter and sort stages to provide the most appropriate match for the specified conditions, similar to queries to web search engines.
+A concept of value 'analysis' that is meant to break up a given value into a set of sub-values internally tied together by metadata which influences both the filter and sort stages to provide the most appropriate match for the specified conditions, similar to queries to web search engines.